Top Fragrant Houseplants

 Test Garden Tip: Stephanotis grows more slowly than many other vines when grown indoors.
 Get more growth and blooms by moving it to a partly shaded spot outdoors for the summer.

 Orange jessamine makes for a beautiful foliage plant when it's not flowering.
-But it delights the nose as much as the eyes when it bursts into bloom with clusters of long-lasting white flowers that smell like orange blossoms.
+But when it does, it offers up some of the best smelling flowers around.
+The plant delights the nose as much as the eyes when it bursts into bloom with clusters of long-lasting white flowers that smell like orange blossoms.

 Name: Murraya paniculata